CSselrahC/appdev-kotsell-frontend/README.md

 # React Group Project: "E-commerce"

 The goal is to develop the **UI/UX** of an **e-commerce web application** using **React.js**, following the sprint plan created during the **Prelim phase**.
-The link for the back-end source code: https://github.com/CSselrahC/kotsell-backend
+- The link for the back-end source code: https://github.com/CSselrahC/kotsell-backend
+- The link for the old source code: https://github.com/CSselrahC/kotsell-old

 ## Group Members
 | Member | GitHub Account | Link |